Skip to product information

 Katrin Kampmann, *1979 Bonn

 The Berlin-based artist Katrin Kampmann takes us into a dreamlike world of flowing colors with her colorful works.
 She studied at the University of the Arts in Berlin and was a master student of Prof. KH Hödicke in 2006.
-She describes herself as an artist who immerses herself in the studio during the intensive creative phases and forgets the big city around her.
+She describes herself as an artist who immerses herself in the studio during intensive creative phases and forgets the big city around her.
 Colors are always the theme of her visual worlds, their vibration and the creation of color tones.
 She consciously plays with the role of the viewer, whose eyes wander over the pictures and thus create very individual movement patterns.
 "I look for a motif, take it and hold it," is how Katrin Kampmann describes her artistic process.

 Franziska Klotz, *1979 Dresden